vi-kon/laravel-auth/README.md

 bool AuthUser::isBlocked()
 ```

-Return `TRUE` if user is logged in and is blocked, otherwise `FALSE`.
+Return `TRUE` if user is authenticated and is blocked, otherwise `FALSE`.

 ---
 [Back to top](#laravel-5-role-based-authentication)